Rhoecus of Cnidus: Culture

 Humans being punished for being unable to keep an agreement with a (semi-)divine being is a common recurring theme in Greek mythology, as is the pattern of a man being asked to save or spare a nymph's sacred tree, and being accordingly rewarded or punished depending on his actions, as seen in the myths of Erysichthon and Paraebius.
 In fact the ancient scholiast on Apollonius mentions the story of Rhoecus à propos of Paraebius' tale.
-Another story it resembles is that of Daphnis, the shepherd who was blinded by a nymph he promised fidelity to; given the number of myths concerning the safety of a nymph and her tree, it seems that that mythical element was separate from the bee and fidelity aspects of Rhoecus' myth.
+Another story it resembles is that of Daphnis, the shepherd who was blinded by a nymph he promised fidelity to; given the number of myths concerning the safety of a nymph and her tree, it seems that this mythical element was separate from the bee and fidelity aspects of Rhoecus' myth.

 The part of Rhoecus' unacceptable behaviour against the bee might have been a later development, following an original infidelity element.
 The inconsistency between the hamadryad's demand that Rhoecus remain faithful to her, and his eventual sin being rudeness seems to confirm that, combined with Pindar writing about Rhoecus' perfidity.
 On the other hand it has been argued that his aggressive attitude against the bee can constitute perfidity without hint of adultery, and confusion of motives is not uncommon in ancient mythologies.

 Of the four ancient authors who mention Rhoecus, only the scholiast on Theocritus says that Rhoecus hailed from Cnidus, although he placed the action of the tale in Assyria.